lnikolenko/blockchain-developer-bootcamp-final-project/README.md

 2. Create an app and a pipeline (see a video on [this page](https://www.heroku.com/flow)).
 3. Connect this github repo to the pipeline.
 #### Deployment Steps
 1. Push your changes to [web-app-deploy branch](https://github.com/lnikolenko/blockchain-developer-bootcamp-final-project/tree/web-app-deploy).
-This branch just mirros the contents of the `client/` folder without `package-lock.json`.
+This branch just mirrors the contents of the `client/` folder without `package-lock.json`.
 2. Deploy the [web-app-deploy branch](https://github.com/lnikolenko/blockchain-developer-bootcamp-final-project/tree/web-app-deploy)  in the Heroku pipeline UI.

 ## Documentation